Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 Cons

 The lack of Apple’s Promotion tech means it’s locked at a bog-standard 60Hz refresh rate.
-This coupled with its small size meant that although it’s fine for mobile gaming on-the-go, the device is ill-suited for more serious players looking for a tablet from which to stream triple-A games.
+This coupled with its small size meant that although it’s fine for mobile gaming on the go, the device is ill-suited for more serious players looking for a tablet from which to stream triple-A games.
 We found the HUD and text on PC games running via GeForce Now were a little too small to comfortably read when the tablet was sitting on a desk.

 Reviewer: Max Parker

-Full review: Apple iPad Mini 6 review
+Full review: Apple iPad Mini 7 Review

-The best tablet for kids
+The best Amazon Fire tablet

 rating-star rating-star rating-star rating-star rating-star